ibm-cloud-architecture/refarch-kc-container-ms/docs/springboot/README.md

 ## Security

-To communicate with IBM Cloud PostgresSQl service the client needs to use SSL and the certificates...
+To communicate with IBM Cloud PostgresSQl service the client needs to use SSL certificates...
 First to avoid sharing userid and password in github, we use environment variables for postgressql url, user and password.
 There is a `setenv.tmpl.sh` in the `scripts` folder to use with your own settings.
 Rename it `setenv.sh`.
 This file is ignored by git.
+The values are coming from the IBM Cloud postgresql service.
 Also to run unit test in eclipse you need to set those environment variables in the run configuration as illustrated in the figure below:

 ![](./eclipse-envvar.png)